ElTiko94/Task-Manager/README.md

 # Task-Manager

 ## Overview
 The Task-Manager Application is a simple graphical user interface (GUI) application built using Python and Tkinter.
 It allows users to manage tasks and subtasks in a hierarchical manner.
-A modern theme is applied using **ttkbootstrap** when the library is available.
+A modern theme is applied using **ttkbootstrap** when the library is available, and key buttons adopt colorful *bootstyles* for a polished look.

 ## Features
 - Create, edit, and delete tasks